isomerpages/isomerpages-govtech/media/media-releases/_posts/2023-11-24-digital-services-awards-2023.md

 #### Award: Best Usability

 **No. of Categories**: 4
-<br>**Description of Award**: Comprises 2 sub-award categories: Best Usability (Gov), Best Usability (Industry), Most Popular Informational Website (Gov), and Most Popular Informational Website (Industry).
-The process comprises qualitative and quantitative aspects and will go through pre-screening using an internal usability checklist, a panel of judges to evaluate, followed by assessment by citizens.
+<br>**Description of Award**: Comprises 2 sub-award categories: Best Usability (Government), Best Usability (Industry), Most Popular Informational Website (Government), and Most Popular Informational Website (Industry).
+The Best Usability evaluation process comprises qualitative and quantitative aspects, where sites went through pre-screening using an internal usability checklist, a panel of judges to evaluate, followed by assessment by citizens.
+All top 10 finalists from the pre-screening phase were automatically nominated for the Most Popular Informational Website category for live voting during the event day.
 <br>**Award Winners:**
-* Best Usability (Gov): MOE (Ministry of Education) Corporate Website
+* Best Usability (Government): MOE Corporate Website
 * Best Usability (Industry): Gardens by the Bay Website
-* Most Popular Informational Website (Gov): CPF Website
+* Most Popular Informational Website (Government): CPF Website
 * Most Popular Informational Website (Industry): DBS Website

 #### Award: Outstanding Citizen Contributor

 **No. of Categories**: 9
-<br>**Description of Award**: Comprises 3 sub-award categories that recognises citizens from WOG, TechKaki and CrowdTaskSG community:
+<br>**Description of Award**: Comprises 3 sub-award categories that recognises citizens from WOG, Tech Kaki and CrowdTaskSG community:
 * 3 agency nominated winners via an open call for nominations; winners are selected based on a scoring matrix and evaluated by a panel
 * 3 Tech Kaki community members who have contributed the most to Tech Kaki initiatives (e.g. focus groups, events, activeness)
 * 3 CrowdTaskSG community members who have contributed the most to CrowdTaskSG’s initiatives (e.g. tasks completed, events)